Serpikmin/UTMEsportsBot/README.md

 # UTMEsportsBot

 A bot that has features to help with the day-to-day interactions in the UTM Esports server!
-Contact us on Discord if there are any inqueries.
+Contact us on Discord if there are any inquires.

 ### Discord Tags
 malding#0542,